 For many years, I’ve read thousands of e-mail “rants” or “vents” from the partners of adults with ADHD.
 They come via my free online discussion group (ADHD Partner).

 A rant/vent is a post wherein the writer releases long-simmering frustration.
 Why do I encourage it?
 Two reasons:

 - It’s an important step toward finding one’s voice and creating positive change.

 - It’s better to vent these frustrations to the group than to their ADHD partners, who need all the post-diagnosis optimism they can get.

 Typically, the most tortured essays come from members who live with “in denial” mates.
 That is, adults who cannot or will not see the adverse impact of their ADHD symptoms on loved ones and themselves.
 The number seems to be on the upswing, perhaps due to the plethora of sites peddling ADHD gifts and ADHD superpowers.
-This is catnip for people with poor self-esteem, much less poor self-concept.
+This is catnip for people with poor self-esteem, low empathy, and high grandiosity.

 Sometimes, ADHD symptoms can so entangle and limit the perspective of these adults that they blame everyone else around them for their problems.
 If they are confident enough that this is true, they can be very convincing—and even intimidating.

 As a result, their partners (not knowing that ADHD is afoot or what it really means) accept an unfair share of responsibility for the couple’s conflicts.
 I wrote extensively about this phenomenon in my first book: Is It You, Me, or Adult A.D.D.?

 The Double-Sided Sword of Denial